-- Contact the learner to discuss assessment readiness and discuss the assessment plan. - Check that the on-job learning has occurred and that the learner has successfully applied the skills sufficiently to do the job and to understand the 'why and the how.'
-Ensure learners only attempt the assessment once they are sufficiently proficient at the tasks required. - Explain the tasks so the learner is clear about what is being asked and what they must do. - Consider the individual needs of the learner.
-For example, use oral assessment rather than written where this will put the learner at ease and get the best performance from them, or provide an option to be assessed in Te Reo Māori or ask for a NZ Sign interpreter, reader/ writer, or support person. - Coordinate with any workplace Evidence Verifiers that might contribute toward the assessment process and brief them about the expectations of their involvement within the assessment process. - For portfolio evidence, provide the learner direction about areas of the assessment that are not covered by existing evidence.
+- Contact the trainee to discuss assessment readiness and discuss the assessment plan.
+Refer to Appendix III.
+Assessing Across Generations to help plan the approach you may use to communicate with the trainee. - Check that the on-job learning has occurred and that the learner has successfully applied the skills sufficiently to do the job and to understand the 'why and the how.'
+Ensure trainees only attempt the assessment once they are sufficiently proficient at the tasks required. - Explain the tasks so the trainee is clear about what is being asked and what they must do. - Talk to the CSAM and find out if the trainee has any additional learning needs you need to be aware of.
+Consider the individual needs of the trainee.
+For example, use oral assessment rather than written where this will put the trainee at ease and get the best performance from them, or provide an option to be assessed in Te Reo Māori or ask for a NZ Sign interpreter, reader/ writer, or support person.
+Learning support is provided by the Connexis Learning Support team.

+- Coordinate with any workplace Evidence Verifiers that might contribute toward the assessment process and brief them about the expectations of their involvement within the assessment process, including providing written feedback. - For portfolio evidence, provide the trainee direction about areas of the assessment that are not covered by existing evidence.

-Note: CSAMs may undertake parts of this preparation process where an external assessor is allocated, to ensure that the learner is ready, and has the right guidance and support needed.
+Note: CSAMs may undertake parts of this preparation process where an external assessor is allocated, to ensure that the trainee is ready, and has the right guidance and support needed.